Rumble Pak: Nintendo DS

 The Rumble Pak for the Nintendo DS is an official DS Option Pak shaped like a Game Boy Advance Game Pak and is designed to be inserted in the system's GBA game slot (SLOT-2).
 It is the first Nintendo DS accessory to have utilized the slot.
 In North America, it was first made available bundled with Metroid Prime Pinball, but was later sold through other promotions or as a stand-alone purchase from Nintendo's online store.
 The accessory was released differently in Europe due to a delay of Metroid Prime Pinball in that region.
 Various DS games supporting the Rumble Pak (Metroid Prime Hunters, Mario & Luigi: Partners in Time, and 42 All-Time Classics) had been released in Europe before the accessory was available.
 The accessory was eventually released as a pack-in with the game Actionloop in the UK.

 Although the Rumble Pak works with both the Nintendo DS and the redesigned Nintendo DS Lite, it protrudes from the Nintendo DS Lite when inserted, as do GBA Game Paks, because of the Nintendo DS Lite's smaller size.
 For this reason, a smaller version of the Rumble Pak is available in Japan, which is flush with the system when inserted.
 It was initially available in just black, but other colors produced by unlicensed accessory manufacturer eWin, such as white (see picture), have been released.
 Other color variations have been released by eWin.

 Some GBA flash cartridges (SLOT-2 flash cartridges) have a built-in rumble feature that, when used in tandem with a SLOT-1 flash card on a Nintendo DS, can provide rumble as if it was an ordinary Rumble Pak.

 The Nintendo DS Rumble Pak is incompatible with the Nintendo DSi and Nintendo DSi XL, as both consoles lack a slot for GBA cartridges.
-However, none of the games supporting the Rumble Pak require it for gameplay, meaning that the games themselves are still compatible with those systems.
+However, none of the games required the Rumble Pak to play, meaning that those games are still compatible with those systems.
 Although Nintendo DSi and Nintendo DSi XL lack the GBA slot, some Nintendo DS titles released after the Nintendo DSi's launch do support the Rumble Pak accessory, likely due to the fact the Nintendo DS Lite console was sold concurrently with the Nintendo DSi and Nintendo DSi XL.